Updated: May 8

 The crusader takeover of Jerusalem happened in 1099, carrying out a brutal bloodbath in which thousands of Muslims and Jews were massacred.
 "Taking of Jerusalem by the Crusaders, 15th July 1099" by Émile Signol, 1847

-Another leader to have made a magnanimous gesture which enhanced Jerusalem's sanctity was Godfrey of Bouillon, (Godfrey de Bouillon, in present day Belgium).
+Another leader to have made a magnanimous gesture which enhanced Jerusalem's sanctity was Godfrey of Bouillon, the Frankish knight.
 He was one of the chief Crusader leaders and known for his righteousness.
 His fellow Crusader knights presented him with the crown of the Holy Kingdom of Jerusalem.
 Godfrey refused the crown, saying: "I will not wear a crown of gold in the city where our Lord wore a crown of thorns."
 He accepted only the guardianship of the kingdom.
 The emotive gesture expresses the humbleness of the conqueror in relation to the sanctity of the City.
 Godfrey himself was killed that year, and his younger brother, Baldwin (Baudouin) of Boulogne accepted the crown.
 Location?
 Possibly in the Church of the Holy Sepulcher.

 The gesture of rejecting the crown because of humility has become iconic. from the series Episodes in the history of Belgium up to the 13th century: Godfrey of Bouillon, (c1900).
 Godfrey of Bouillon (c1060-1100) declining the monarchy of Jerusalem in 1099 AD.
 French advertisement for Liebig's extract of meat.
 Godfrey's attribute remains the very crown of thorns for which he had rejected the golden crown of Jerusalem.